tjheffner/jekyll-portfolio/_posts/2015-09-22-pattern-lab-primer.markdown

 Designing things atomically may seem like a pain at first, after all, when is a button or link going to exist solely on its own?
 Probably never.

 However, designing sites atomically with Pattern Lab offers enormous benefits.
 First, everyone has access to everything-- it's very easy to see all design components at a glance and how they fit together.
 This improves communication among various team members immensely.
-No more confusion about if you meant the header-logo-small or the small-logo-header.
+No more confusion about if you meant the header-logo-small or the small-header-logo.
 It also makes editing trivial.
 Need to change a wrapper div around a button?
 Thanks to templating, fix it in one place, it's fixed everywhere.
 No more hunting through thirty different pages to make sure you didn't miss one.

 With live-reloading, viewport resizing, and page-specific json, it's super easy to ensure your site works as intended in all sorts of conditions.